 Vice Provost Role

 As a result of his involvement in data-driven decision-making at the University of Pittsburgh, the Provost nominated Wisniewski for, and he was elected to serve on, the Executive Committee of the Association of Public and Land-grant Universities’ Commission on Information, Measurement, & Analysis (CIMA).
-In addition to participating in CIMA, he created and hosted the Advanced Analytics Summit, a conference to discuss how academic institutions use advanced analytics in the student lifecycle.
-The inaugural Summit was attended by more than 80 individuals from 30 universities.
+In addition to participating in CIMA, he created and hosted the Advanced Analytics Summit, an annual conference to discuss how academic institutions use advanced analytics in the student lifecycle.
+The most recent summit had 230-plus attendees representing 94 universities.

 Vice Provost Steve Wisniewski arrived at the University of Pittsburgh in 1989 as a graduate student in the Department of Epidemiology working with Dr. Sheryl Kelsey.
 He joined the Pitt faculty as an assistant professor of epidemiology in 1998, was promoted to associate professor of epidemiology in 2003, and professor of epidemiology in 2010.
 In 2008 he became one of the co-directors of the Epidemiology Data Center, a position he continues to hold.
 He also holds secondary appointments in psychiatry and clinical and translational sciences.